Isuwa/alx-pre_course/0x01-git/README.md

-Be careful while going through the codes okay!
+Be very careful while going through the codes okay!